 The History of the Burnham Joggers and the Staggered Jog

-The club decided that their official colours should be green and gold and arrangements were made to have a number of special track suits made in these colours with the name of “Burnham Joggers” printed on the back.
-Most of the original members purchased the track suit and it remains a common sight to this day to see Burnham Joggers in their brightly coloured outfits!
+The club decided that their official colours should be green and gold and arrangements were made to have a number of special tracksuits made in these colours with the name of “Burnham Joggers” printed on the back.
+Most of the original members purchased a tracksuit and it remains a common sight to this day to see Members in their brightly coloured outfits!

 Bob insisted that everyone should start the evening off with a slow warm-up and he introduced a short run which was known as the “Social Mile”.
 Everyone was expected to run this course and also keep in one group to be run at the speed of the slowest runner.
 This gave runners the opportunity to get to know each other better and to greet new members to the club.

 Once the Social Mile was over and runners returned to Burnham Hall, they then formed into small groups and set off on longer runs.

 Since the club was formed, its headquarters have changed several times.
 After a few years at Burnham Park, the club grew so large that alternative premises had to be found and it moved to Haymill School.
 Several years later, the council decided to construct a sports area at the Cherry Orchard in Britwell Lane and the club was invited to make their headquarters there.
 After several years at the Cherry Orchard, new premises were sought and the club moved to Burnham Cricket Club in April 2002.
 After 15 years at Burnham Cricket Club, a new headquarters was found at Huntswood Golf Club.
 Unfortunately, after COVID 19 in 2020/2021 Huntswood were no longer able to accommodate us and after meeting at several locations around Burnham in between the various lockdowns, our current home at Burnham Bowls Club was found.
 We have been made very welcome here and look forward to this being the home of Burnham Joggers for many years to come.

 Historic Burnham Joggers Newsletters – ‘Feet Street News’